 I used to dream big.
 Until I grew up.
 Adulthood is where my dreams died.

 Lately, I've had inklings of creative momentum percolate through my brain.
 I can't deny this desire to be more than a rat in a race.

-But it seems so hard to extricate myself from the . . .
+But it seems so hard to extricate myself . . .

 My sons and I enjoy a professional development day together

 Hear the swish-swish of their snow pants as we walk home from drugstore.
 Sun, so bright, reflecting off snow.
 Younger likes to hold my hand still, sometimes.
 Older walks ahead, blazing a trail on slushy sidewalk.
 We laugh, waddle, joke.
 Feel like a new dad, all over again.

 Silver jet streaks above, double contrails . . .